Dog Food for Senior Dogs: A Guide For Your Dog’s Golden Years

 This protein-rich senior dog food is made with multiple high-quality animal proteins to maintain muscle and support their hips and joints.
 Orijen Senior Dog Food is made in Canada using regionally sourced ingredients and a mix of fresh and dehydrated ingredients providing amazing flavour and easy-to-digest nutrition.

 Though the food is lower in calories and fat than the adult version, Orijen products are designed to be nutrient-dense, allowing for more nutrition in a smaller meal.
+This is one of our best senior dry dog foods due to it's natural ingredients and high digestibility.

 Shop Orijen Dog Food